oppongbaah/cancer_cell_deformation/docs/training.md

 | 150+ | 0.85+ | 25–50 |

 The thesis-reportable DSC comes from `scripts/evaluate_unet.py` on the `02_unet_holdout` pool — annotated only after training is frozen.
 See [Workflow Guide](workflow.md#step-5-evaluate-on-holdout-set).

+---

+## Next: Data Augmentation

+To improve generalisation from the small annotated set, data augmentation will be integrated into the training loop.
+The planned strategy applies paired spatial transforms to each frame and its mask so they remain aligned:

+- Horizontal flip (50% chance)
+- Vertical flip (50% chance)
+- Random 90° rotation (0°, 90°, 180°, or 270°)

+`CellDataset` in `scripts/train_unet.py` already supports this via `augment=True`; it will be enabled for the training split in the next run.
+Intensity augmentation is intentionally excluded — CLAHE in Stage 2 already normalises contrast.